Protonk/sr-characters/New/sneaky face.md

 ####Bio:

-A former rank and file of security for a Wuxing subsidiary, he was forced out of his position when the warehouse his team was guarding got pilfered by runners.
+A former rank and file security officer for a Wuxing subsidiary, he was forced out of his position when the warehouse his team was guarding got pilfered by runners.
 He may have been paid off, but he's not going to explain what he did or who he worked for, as they may still be looking for him.
 All we know is he's good with a knife and a pistol and on the lam from somewhere.

 ####Role: